Curcubita pepo

 e.g.: as vegetable garnish, oven vegetables, soup, stew, cake

-The zucchini is a subspecies of the garden squash and belongs to the plant family of the cucurbits.
-A special delicacy in the kitchen are also the flowers of zucchini.
-The male flowers (recognizable by the lack of fruit set) are particularly suitable for this purpose.
+Zucchini are a subspecies of the garden squash and belong to the cucurbit family of plants.
+The flowers of the courgette are also a special delicacy in the kitchen.
+The male flowers (recognisable by their lack of fruit) are particularly suitable for this purpose.
 It is best to cut off the blossoms directly before opening them.
 They can then be used for baking or frying.